christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

-# finding similarities between friends by way of social media using shallow and deep natural language processing
+# Finding similarities between friends by way of social media using shallow and deep natural language processing

 <br/>

-# abstract
+# Abstract

 With the surge of social media, the internet has become an interesting and spirited domain in which billions of individuals from all around the world interact, share, post and conduct many daily activities.
 The immense size of social media data makes it notably different from classic data sources, and the mainly user generated data can be unbelievably noisy and unstructured.
 In social media mining, social media is considered a world of social atoms (i.e. *individuals*), and entities (e.g. *content, sites, networks etc.*) signaling interactions between social atoms and entities (et al. *Zafarani, Abbasi and Liu*).
 In this analysis I propose a way of looking at interactions governed solely between social atoms by collecting, mining and measuring the interactions between these social atoms to discover whatever salient patterns reside in each atom as they are projected through the lens of social media.